Try out this bedtime routine for too tired women that isn’t complicated and that you’ll actually look forward to.

 Isn’t it funny.
-As moms we put so much emphasis on routine for our littles.
+As moms we put so much emphasis on bedtime routine for our littles.
 Many children, Millie included, thrive with routine but the truth is, so do mommas!
 If a good bedtime routine is key for healthy sleeping habits for our babies why isn’t it for you?
 After a long day the last thing you want to do is think anymore – I know, I really do.
-Like our little ones, routine is just as important for momma.
+Like our little ones, a good bedtime routine is just as important for momma.
 Show yourself a little love after working your behind off all day.

 I’d be a big fat liar if I said that it’s easy to stick to a routine BUT it is easier if it’s simple.
 Simplicity is key!
 I do not have the time or energy for something elaborate and grand.
 Since I’ve struggled with sleeping (can’t quite turn the old brain off) I find a relaxing bedtime routine to be essential.
 Not only does it give me time to pamper myself but it helps quiet my mind.
 I see a big difference in the quality of my sleep when I get bogged down and decide to hit the sheets without any downtime.

 Momma’s, just like you advocate for a calm, soothing bedtime habits to help your babies sleep, do it for yourself.
 Carve out a little extra time for just you.
 I promise, you won’t regret.